 After school clubs and competitions.
-Possible theatre company invited to present a show in Target Language.

 A pencil, rubber, glue sticks, ruler and a couple of writing pens are always essential in every Spanish lesson.
 Students may find that their own set of highlighters may be useful, but these are not compulsory.
 There are dictionaries in each classroom but their own dictionary may be useful as well.